marcprux/Translatrix/README.md

 There is no substitute for human translators.
-An automated translation by an LLM can be a useful starting point, but it is essential that a real human review and approve any translations.
+An automated translation by an LLM can be a useful starting point, but it is essential that a real human review and approve any translations before your application is released to a general audience.
+Failure to do so runs the rusk of presenting users with confusing (or potentially offensive!) – mistranslations of your app.

 1. Create a branch of your project for each individual language to be translated
 2. Run `translatrix` on each `Localizable.xcstrings` for the language